affluent-bilby-classifieds/react-admin-and-postgraphile-playground/README.md

 ```
 \q
 ```
-now back in bash we enter the following:
+now back in bash (but still inside the docker container) we enter the following:

 ```